Aegisub/aegisite/source/docs/3.2/Automation/Lua/Miscellaneous_APIs.html.md

     a string that is unlikely to be useful in any way.
 Any other strings are passed through untouched.

+## aegisub.project_properties
+Synopsis `properties = aegisub.project_properties()`

+Get a table containing information about what files the user currently has open.
+The exact contents of this table are deliberately undocumented, and may change without warning.

 {::template name="automation_navbox" /}